This page was last updated on: 25/05/2020 at 12:56pm

 Of those treatment methods that are medically approved, not all are equally effective in terms of providing the best possible basis for a permanent recovery.
 It’s generally agreed that residential rehabilitation – “rehab” – is the best approach to treating addiction, and has consistently delivered the highest rate of success.
-Of course, every addict is unique and responds differently to different types of treatment, different therapy models, different medications et cetera; however, the medical and therapeutic staff at rehab have experience of working with countless individuals and their expertise can be invaluable when it comes to optimising your own journey to recovery.
+Of course, every person struggling with drug addiction is unique and responds differently to different types of treatment, different therapy models, different medications et cetera; however, the medical and therapeutic staff at rehab have experience of working with countless individuals and their expertise can be invaluable when it comes to optimising your own journey to recovery.

 Types of Drug Addiction Treatment

 In rehab this phase involves a variety of therapy models, including one-to-one and group therapy.
 Finally, there is long-term support – possibly including attendance at fellowship groups – to ensure that having broken the back of the addiction, the former addict can remain in recovery and enjoy a drug-free life.
 We provide a number of drug addiction treatment options at our rehab centres, all tailored to the individual’s needs and requirements.

-Inpatient – or residential – rehab sees the addict staying on-site at one of our dedicated UKAT facilities, staffed by highly trained professionals who are on hand 24/7 to ensure that each addict’s individual needs are met as fully and as appropriate as possible, and that they go through each of the first two aforementioned phrases safely and in maximum comfort.
+Inpatient – or residential treatment – sees those struggling with drug addiction stay on-site at one of our dedicated UKAT facilities, staffed by highly trained professionals who are on hand 24/7 to ensure that each addict’s individual needs are met as fully and as appropriate as possible, and that they go through each of the first two aforementioned phrases safely and in maximum comfort.
 If drug use is severe and causing serious harm, then residential treatment may be the best option for keeping individuals safe.

 The length of time an addict will remain as an inpatient in rehab will vary from individual to individual, and different facilities will offer programs of different durations.
-A typical stay will last around a month, although some shorter-term programs – one or two weeks – are available, in many addicts choose to stay longer than a month if they feel their recovery will be helped by an extended stay.
+A typical stay will last around a month, although some shorter-term programs – one or two weeks – are available, some struggling with drug addiction choose to stay longer than a month if they feel their recovery will be helped by an extended stay.